projectcontour/contour/design/downstream-crl-design.md

 This validation would also be performed for the CRL.

 Validation is also performed to make sure that the CA Bundle has the correct PEM header and is of type `CERTIFICATE`.
-The same validation would be performed, but checking for type `CRL`
+The same validation would be performed, but checking for type `X509 CRL`

 ## Alternatives Considered